 Physician Credentialing and Delineation of Clinical Privileges in Emergency Medicine

-Revised and approved with new title "Physician Credentialing and Delineation of Clinical Privileges in Emergency Medicine" September 1995.
+Originally approved with the title "Guidelines for Delineation of Clinical Privileges in Emergency Medicine" April 1985.

 As an adjunct to this policy statement, ACEP has created a Policy Resource and Education Paper (PREP) titled "Guidelines for Credentialing and Delineation of Clinical Privileges in Emergency Medicine."

 process of gathering information regarding a physician's qualifications for

 appointment to the medical staff, whereas delineation of clinical privileges

 denotes those specific services and procedures that a physician is deemed

 qualified to provide or perform.
 The specific processes for physician

 credentialing and delineation of clinical privileges must be defined by medical

 staff and department bylaws, policy, rules, or regulations.
 Each member of the

 medical staff must be subject to periodic review as part of the performance